Benidorm is a phenomenon. It boasts more high rise buildings per inhabitant than anywhere else on the planet.

 Quite how he managed to talk his way into seeing the Generalísimo isn’t known, but it did the trick.
 According to Economist magazine, the old dictator took a liking to this moustachioed mayor with oil on his trousers.

-His marathon Vespa ride to see Franco even featured in a short film – called ‘Bikini’ appropriately enough – made for cable network HBO Latino in 2014.
+His marathon Vespa ride to see Franco even featured in a short film – called ‘Bikini’ appropriately enough – made for HBO Latino in 2014.
+Take a look here – it’s amusing, just 15 mins long and with English subtitles.
+Not a single bikini in shot though!

 The wooden cross that the faithful carried all the way up the hill that day was toppled in a storm in 1975.
 Perhaps a sign that the Almighty wasn’t really that bothered about bikinis?